Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 How Do Earplugs Work?

-It’s simple science: earplugs create a barrier between sound (or water) and your eardrum.
-Most models offer passive noise reduction, measured in decibels (dB) via NRR (Noise Reduction Rating).
+Simple science: earplugs or noise-blocking plugs create a barrier between noise levels (or water) and your eardrum.
+Most models offer passive noise reduction, measured in decibels (dB) via Noise Reduction Rating (NRR).

 Examples: